-- Start by softening up the onions in some olive oil or butter for 5 minutes.
+- Start by softening the onions in olive oil or butter for 5 minutes.

 - Cut the corn grains with a knife and dice all the vegetables.

-- Add the diced potato, garlic, corn grains, *salicorne marine herbs and laurel leaf to the soften onions.
+- Add the diced potato, garlic, corn grains, *Salicorne marine herbs and laurel leaf to the softened onions.

 - Add the broth and bring to a simmer.